 Q & A with Jan Jones: Can Executive Assistants Have Work-Life Balance?

-FlyPrivate: Do you have any advice for EAs who would like to maintain some sort of work/life balance when they have no backup and have to be available 27/4 for their executives even when taking vacation?
+FlyPrivate: Do you have any advice for EAs who would like to maintain some sort of work-life balance when they have no backup and have to be available 24/7 for their executives even when taking vacation?

-One assistant told me that her boss knew she would not respond to him between the hours of 6:00 pm – 9:00 pm because that was family time when her kids did homework, ate dinner, relaxed and it gave her time to catch up with her husband.
-Once her kids were in bed, she would check her messages.
-So these are the kinds of parameters you can establish with your boss to make sure you have private time, but are not completely out of reach.
+One assistant shared that her boss agreed not to contact her between 5:00 pm – 9:00 pm because that was family time when her kids did homework, ate dinner, relaxed and it gave her time to catch up with her husband.
+Once her kids were in bed, she would resume working if necessary.
+So these are the kinds of parameters you can establish with your executive to make sure you have private time, but are not completely out of reach.

 Visit Amazon to purchase Jan Jones’ new book and visit her website: The CEO’s Secret Weapon.

 All flights arranged by Private Business Jets, LLC DBA FlyPrivate are operated by Part 135 Certified Air Carriers.
 FlyPrivate will act as your agent for the purpose of obtaining charter service.